teacher, book, writer, practitioner, sage, guru or peanut vendor, by whatever

 through the labyrinth of the objective sciences and religions into the mysterious

 states of the new quantum sciences and metaphysics, further, we are taken to the

 transcendence of such divisions, by way of the discovery of our original nature,

-matter be understood as part of one's self-discovery in process.
-In this book
+but insists that matter be understood as part of one's self-discovery in process.

-Samuel speaks to the primal nature of light and linear time and to the necessity
+In this book Samuel speaks to the primal nature of light and linear time and to

-of understanding them.
-Scientists and religionists alike will appreciate this
+the necessity of understanding them.
+Scientists and religionists alike will appreciate

 brilliance combined with his keen awareness of spiritual life is evident in his